 Another Eye Online Conference

 Four Corners are delighted to announce that bookings are now being taken for the Another Eye free online conference, celebrating the contribution of women refugee photographers who came to Britain after 1933, to be held between 11-13 September.
 The conference is held in association with Insiders/Outsiders and the History and Theory of Photography Research Centre, Birkbeck.
 Click here for further details.

 It is with great sadness that we have to announce the death on 2 August of artist Suzanne Perlman, just a few days after she appeared in conversation with her grandson Matthew.

 A recording of that memorable event can be accessed here.

 New Free Online Events Programme

-Following the well-attended and well-received programme of events held to coincide with this year’s Refugee Week (15-21 June), we’re pleased to announce a further series of free online events for late July.
+Following the well-attended and well-received programme of events held to coincide with this year’s Refugee Week (15-21 June), we were pleased to announce a further series of free online events in late July.
 Click here for details.

 Insiders/Outsiders Online Events for Refugee Week

 In partnership with the Association of Jewish Refugees and Four Corners, London